hypo69/hypo/pytest/gemini/src/suppliers/visualdg/__init__.md

-# Example test demonstrating a method of a class that should return None for certain cases.
+# Example test demonStarting a method of a class that should return None for certain cases.
 def test_graber_get_data_nonexistent_data(graber_data):
     """Checks behavior if the desired data does not exist""" graber = MockGraber(graber_data)